proninyaroslav/nesoid/README.md

 ## 📋 What's changed

-* Android 5.0 target build, minimum version is 4.1
+* Android 5.0 target version, minimum version is 4.1
 * Moved to Gradle build system
 * Fixes in native C code for building with modern Android NDK
 * Updated and cleaned up resources and icons